Sign up for VBS!Click here to register.

 Posted by Daniel Murphy

 Daniel has served on staff since 2020 as associate pastor.
-His primary responsibilities include leadership in musical worship and in student ministry.
+His primary responsibilities include leadership in musical worship and in team ministries.
 Daniel also serves as a chaplain in the Alabama Army National Guard.

 Daniel is a native of Baldwin County, Daniel received a Bachelor’s of Science (Music Industry) from Troy University and a Master’s of Divinity from The Southern Baptist Theological Seminary.